jolverac/Data-Analyst-Portfolio/README.md

 Portfolio for my Data Analyst Skills using different tools such as Jupyter Notebook, Power BI, Python, SQL, and Microsoft Excel.

 ### Reminder:
-Please consider that these are just exercises to demonstrate my skills, as my customers' information will always be private.
+Please consider that these are just exercises to demonstrate my skills, as my customers' information will always remain private.

 # Index: